The existing business (for P6 (UK))

-This is the Finance Act 2014 version of this article.
-It is relevant for candidates sitting the Paper P6 (UK) exam in the period 1 April 2015 to 30 June 2016.
-Candidates sitting Paper P6 (UK) after 30 June 2016 should refer to the Finance Act 2015 version of this article (to be published in 2016).
+This is the Finance Act 2015 version of this article.
+It is relevant for candidates sitting the P6 (UK) exam in the period 1 September 2016 to 31 March 2017.

 So far in this article we have reviewed some of the fundamental rules relating to the taxation of the unincorporated trade, compared the total tax paid on the profits of a business depending on the business vehicle used and looked at the tax implications of a change of accounting date and the cessation of a business.

 In this final part we will look at some of the issues relating to the sale of a business.

 SALE OF A BUSINESS